rm-dr/copper/README.md

 - [ ] fs checks create race condition---use errors instead
   - [ ] Error if full db path doesn't exist (no panic)
   - [ ] Clean up all file checks
+  - [ ] Check blobstore dir (and all others)
 - [ ] Backup db when migrating
+- [ ] Do not try to load when item list is scrolled to bottom

 ## 📦 View items
 - [ ] Manage ui items